zalando/riptide/README.md

 ### Testing

-Riptide is built on the same foundation as Spring's `RestTemplate` and `AsyncRestTemplate`.
+Riptide is built on the same foundation as Spring's `RestTemplate`.
 That allows us, with a small trick, to use the same testing facilities, the [`MockRestServiceServer`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/client/MockRestServiceServer.html):

 ```java